davidselassie/games/_games/stump.md

 If you hit someone's nail, they take a drink.
 If you flush someone's nail, they have to finish their beer and they are _out_.
 If you have a bad flip, you drink.

 You are allowed one swing per complete revolution the hammer makes during your flip.
-E.g. if you flip the hammer and it spins around twice and you catch it, you can immeidately go into _two_ swings to try to hit nails.
+E.g. if you flip the hammer and it spins around twice and you catch it, you can immediately go into _two_ swings to try to hit nails.

 Once your attempt a flip, your turn is over.
 Pass the hammer around the stump to the next person who isn't out.